DPDK/dpdk/doc/guides/nics/mlx5.rst

   no MPRQ feature or vectorized code can be engaged.

-- When Multi-Packet Rx queue is configured (``mprq_en``), a Rx packet can be externally attached to a user-provided mbuf with having EXT_ATTACHED_MBUF in ol_flags.
+- When Multi-Packet Rx queue is configured (``mprq_en``), a Rx packet can be externally attached to a user-provided mbuf with having RTE_MBUF_F_EXTERNAL in ol_flags.
 As the mempool for the external buffer is managed by PMD, all the Rx mbufs must be freed before the device is closed.
 Otherwise, the mempool of the external buffers will be freed by PMD and the application which still